 Transitioning from a dividend growth portfolio to a dividend income portfolio isn’t black and white either.

 Why do I still have utilities, and banks in my portfolio?
-They are not really dividend growth stocks in my book.
+They are not dividend growth stocks in my book.
 Well, those stocks are like my bonds.
 It provides my portfolio with a stable foundation.

 The ACCUMULATION PHASE is where you should make your money work for you and grow your nest egg as big as you can.
 It’s not about the dividend income!!!